krishaamer/green-filter-research/research/literature/fintech.md

 -   2022 saw a wave of new platforms aiming to make investing easier for retail investors

--   “Revolut Launches ETF Trading Platform in Europe” (2023) and “Kickstart Your Investment Journey” (2023) One example is Revolut, which expanded from a simple payments app to support varied saving and investment types.
+-   Anon.
+(2023j) and Anon.
+(2023k) One example is Revolut, which expanded from a simple payments app to support varied saving and investment types.

 #### Influencers {#influencers}

 -   Influencers are terrible for investing… but?
 -   Influencer - crypto twitter connections
 -   Irene Zhao (2022)
--   Koreans investing into media personalities: Yuqing Zhao (2021)
+-   Koreans investing into media personalities: (**yuqingzhao2021ZongJieWoChiKaiChuanTongJinRongQuanZhiZuoQuKuaiLianLaLEFT2021?**)

 ### Asset Classes {#asset-classes}

--   The main categories of investment products are, based on the “Investment Products \| Investor.gov” (n.d.)
+-   The main categories of investment products are, based on the Anon. (n.d.ae)

 | Investment Product                            | Col2 |
 |-----------------------------------------------|------|